 Classic acquisition: Nothing to lose and everything to gain

-A good old fashion phone call might even help you stand out from the crowd because few take this bold step to find an investor.
+A good old-fashioned phone call might even help you stand out from the crowd because few take this bold step to find an investor.
 But again, make sure you’re mentally prepared for rejection – remember, fundraising is in more ways than one a numbers game.

 This is where things get real – getting the investor excited about your company.
 But how?
 This is a question you can best answer yourself.
 What would convince you to invest in a budding startup team with a promising business idea?